chevere/chevere/README.md

 ## License

-The Chevereto\Core Framework is licensed under the MIT license.
+The Chevere Framework is licensed under the MIT license.
 See [License File](LICENSE) for more information.